 Welcome to Green Class!

-Our learning journey topic this term is the book How To Train Your Dragon.
+Our learning journey topic this term is Dragons, Rocks and Volcanoes.

 Please do not hesitate to contact us with any queries concerning your son/daughter.